 Are chatbots effective for customer service?

-In an independent survey of 3000 consumers by Chatbots.org, customers answered this question.
+In an independent survey of 3000 consumers by Chatbots.org and eGain across the US and the UK

 - 53% found chatbots to be “not effective” or only “somewhat effective”

-What are the biggest pain points in using chatbots for customers service?
+What are the biggest pain points in using chatbots for customer service?

 #1 PAIN POINT